I am on a crusade to help leaders and employees create a more fulfilling work experience.

 - Why should I want more power and how do I get it?

-- How does politics affect the role of HR?
+- How does politics affect the role as a leader?

 Attendees will gain practical skills and approaches for how to grow their influence with the organization to become more effective leaders and agents of change.